Jump List Parser

 Where Windows Stores Jump List Files (Win 7, 10, 11)

-TL;DR — Jump Lists live in two per-user directories under the Roaming profile: %AppData%\Microsoft\Windows\Recent\AutomaticDestinations\ and %AppData%\Microsoft\Windows\Recent\CustomDestinations\.
-These paths are identical on Windows 7, 8, 10, and 11.
+Short answer.
+Two per-user folders under the Roaming profile: %AppData%\Microsoft\Windows\Recent\AutomaticDestinations\ and %AppData%\Microsoft\Windows\Recent\CustomDestinations\.
+These paths are identical on Windows 7, 8, 10 and 11.
+The same collection script has worked unchanged for a decade and a half.

-Files written by the shell itself when a user opens a document:
+Written by the shell itself when a user opens a document through a registered application:

 %AppData%\Microsoft\Windows\Recent\AutomaticDestinations\

-Resolved, this is C:\Users\<username>\AppData\Roaming\Microsoft\Windows\Recent\AutomaticDestinations\.
-Each file is named <AppID>.automaticDestinations-ms, for example <AppID>.automaticDestinations-ms where <AppID> is a 16-character hex string.
-The file itself is an OLE Compound File whose numbered streams are LNK structures, ordered by a DestList stream.
+Resolved: C:\Users\<username>\AppData\Roaming\Microsoft\Windows\Recent\AutomaticDestinations\.
+Each filename is <AppID>.automaticDestinations-ms where <AppID> is a 16-character lowercase hex string.
+The file is an OLE Compound File (MS-CFB) whose numbered streams are LNK structures, ordered by a single DestList stream.

-Files written by the application via the ICustomDestinationList API for its pinned items and custom categories ("Tasks", "Recent", etc.):
+Written by the application via the ICustomDestinationList COM API for its own pinned items and custom categories (Tasks, Recent, app-named groups):

 %AppData%\Microsoft\Windows\Recent\CustomDestinations\

-Same naming convention: <AppID>.customDestinations-ms. The format is a flat sequence of LNK structures preceded by a small header — not an OLE Compound File.
+Same naming convention: <AppID>.customDestinations-ms. The format is a flat sequence of LNK structures preceded by a small header, terminated by 0xBABFFBAB.
+No OLE container.

-Both directories are per-user and roam with the profile (they sit under AppData\Roaming, not Local).
+Both directories live under AppData\Roaming and roam with the profile.
 There is no machine-wide Jump List store.
-On a live host you can resolve the current user with echo %AppData%; on a mounted image, walk \Users\ and map each profile folder to its SID via HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList\<SID> if you need to tie activity back to an account.
+On a live host, echo %AppData% resolves to the current user; on a mounted image, walk \Users\ and map each profile folder to its SID via HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList\<SID> in the registry if you need to tie activity back to an account.

 On a forensic image